New York City Schools with Project Management Degree Programs

 Sources: *NCES College Navigator

 Pace University dates back to 1906, and the school enrolls nearly 13,000 students annually.
-The school has 100 undergraduate majors from which to choose, as well as master's and doctoral degree programs.
+The school has a wide variety of undergraduate majors, as well as master's and doctoral degree programs in education, law, business and more.
 The university's Seidenberg School of Computer Science and Information Systems offers a bachelor's degree program in information technology that requires coursework in project management.

 Bachelor of Science in Information Technology

 This program includes hands-on projects that help students apply the technical knowledge learned in the classroom to real-world problem solving.
-This program requires the completion of 128 credits with core courses in mathematics, statistics and an introduction to information technology, as well as major coursework in information management, project management, database programming and data analysis.
+This program requires the completion of 120 credits with core courses in mathematics and an introduction to information technology, as well as major coursework in information management, project management, database programming and data analysis.
 A capstone experience is also required, which takes the form of either a project or an internship in the field.

 Stevens Institute of Technology

 Stevens Institute of Technology is a private, research university located just outside of New York City in nearby Hoboken, New Jersey.
-Both undergraduate and graduate programs featuring project management coursework are available at the institute's Wesley J. Howe School of Technology Management.
+A graduate program featuring project management coursework is available at the institute's Wesley J. Howe School of Technology Management.

 Master of Science in Enterprise Project Management